awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

 ![AWS Tracking Application](images/newtrack3_1.png)

-**Note**: All of the Java code required to complete this document is located in this Github repository.
+**Note**: All of the Java code required to complete this tutorial is located in this Github repository.

 #### Prerequisites